ttriggs/playlistior/README.md

   - "wandering" mode: current default, next song is a random Camelot wheel neighbor
   - "up/down" mode: build a playlist that only increases/decreases in camelot zone #
   - "alternate" mode: switch from minor to major more frequently (currently the algorithm is somewhat unlikely to switch keys because neighboring zones are more likely to be in the same mode)
+  - update the algorithm to avoid (rarely occuring) random selections when no neighbor songs are found.

 ### Misc or Back & Front
 - Highcharts: